philipphager/baidu-ultr-parser/README.md

 # Baidu WSDM Cup 2023 Parser

-Parse and preprocess the Baidu unbiased-learning-to-rank dataset for the WSDM Cup 2023 to a .parquet file.
-The parser uses hydra and can be used on SLURM for parsing multiple files in parallel.
+Parse and preprocess the Baidu unbiased-learning-to-rank dataset for the WSDM Cup 2023.
+The parser uses [hydra](https://hydra.cc/) for configuration and can be run, e.g. on SLURM clusters for parsing multiple files in parallel.

 ## Installation
 1. Create conda environment: `conda env create -f environment.yaml`